jakobzhao/geog4572/project/prep.md

 - (4) The type of the geoviz that you plan to work.
 It should be one of the following: storymap, single view, coordinated multiple view, or point cloud geoviz.

 Once you finish this homework, you need to submit this one-page slide to **Canvas Dropbox** **by 5:00pm of April 9th (Monday)**.
 On the assignment tab,  check the item of this homework, press the `Submit Assignment` button to submit.
 Please contact the instructor or TA if you have any difficulty.
-Note: only submit your homework in Word or PDF format.
+Note: only submit your homework in ppt or pptx format.

 In addition, You will need to present your slide in two minutes during the lecture on Tuesday (**April 10th**).